 Let us take the unique example of American Express who created the FreeDigitalPhotos.net to cater to small businesses.

 Instead of going after all of their customer type, the opted for a specific subset and have created an integrated content-rich web resource that adequately caters for that segment’s unique needs.

 In 2010, Open Forum had over 10 million page views.
 If they had to get that level of targeted readership from traditional advertising, how much do you suppose that would have cost them?

-By leveraging audience specificity and attention to detail, Open Forum has attracted one of the largest following for a small business website.
+By leveraging audience specificity and attention to detail, Open Forum has attracted one of the largest following for a small business blog.